vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--vs`

-The datastore in which to create volumes when using the `docker volume create` command.
+The datastore in which to create volumes when container developers use the `docker volume create` command.
 When you specify the `volume-store` option, you  provide the name of the target datastore and a label for the volume store.
 You can optionally provide a path to a specific folder in the datastore in which to create the volume store.
 If you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores.

 If you are deploying the virtual container host to a vCenter Server cluster, the datastore that you designate in the `volume-store` option must be shared by at least two ESXi hosts in the cluster.
 Using non-shared datastores is possible, but limits the use of vSphere features such as DRS and High Availability.

 You can designate the same datastore as the volume store for multiple virtual container hosts.

 The label that you specify is the volume store name that Docker uses.
-For example, the volume store label appears in the information for a virtual container host when container application developers run `docker info`.
-Container application developers also specify the volume store label in the <code>docker volume create --opt VolumeStore=<i>volume_store_label</i></code> option when they create a  volume.
+For example, the volume store label appears in the information for a virtual container host when container developers run `docker info`.
+Container developers also specify the volume store label in the <code>docker volume create --opt VolumeStore=<i>volume_store_label</i></code> option when they create a  volume.

 - If you only require one volume store, you can set the volume store label to `default`.
-If you set the volume store label to `default`, container application developers do not need to specify the <code>--opt VolumeStore=<i>volume_store_label</i></code> option when they run `docker volume create`.
+If you set the volume store label to `default`, container developers do not need to specify the <code>--opt VolumeStore=<i>volume_store_label</i></code> option when they run `docker volume create`.

-  **NOTE**: If container application developers intend to create anonymous volumes by using `docker create -v`, you must create a volume store with a label of `default`.
+  **NOTE**: If container developers intend to create anonymous volumes by using `docker create -v`, you must create a volume store with a label of `default`.

   <pre>--volume-store <i>datastore_name</i>:default</pre>
 - If you specify the target datastore and the volume store label, `vic-machine create` creates a folder named `volumes` under the `VIC` folder on the target datastore.
-Any volumes that container application developers create will appear in the `volumes` folder.
+Any volumes that container developers create will appear in the `volumes` folder.

   <pre>--volume-store <i>datastore_name</i>:<i>volume_store_label</i></pre>
 - If you specify the target datastore, a datastore path, and the volume store label, `vic-machine create` creates a folder named `VIC/volumes` in the location that you specify in the datastore path.
 If the folders that you specify in the path do not already exist on the datastore, `vic-machine create` creates the appropriate folder structure.
-Any volumes that container application developers create will appear in the <code><i>path</i>/VIC/volumes</code> folder.
+Any volumes that container developers create will appear in the <code><i>path</i>/VIC/volumes</code> folder.

   <pre>--volume-store <i>datastore_name</i>/<i>datastore_path</i>:<i>volume_store_label</i></pre>
 - Wrap the datastore name and path in single quotes (Linux or Mac OS) or double quotes (Windows) if they include spaces.
 The volume store label cannot include spaces.

   <pre>--volume-store '<i>datastore name</i>'/'<i>datastore path</i>':<i>volume_store_label</i></pre>
-- You can specify the `volume-store` option multiple times, to create multiple volume stores on the virtual container host.
+- You can specify the `volume-store` option multiple times, to create multiple volume stores for the virtual container host.

   <pre>--volume-store <i>datastore_name</i>/path:<i>volume_store_label_1</i>
 --volume-store <i>datastore_name</i>/<i>path</i>:<i>volume_store_label_2</i>